Find out what some of our graduates are doing today in pursuing their successful careers.

 If you ever step foot in a welding shop or take a welding course, you’ll probably hear the term “polarity.”
-But what exactly does it mean, and how is it applied in the welding industry?
+But what is the polarity welding definition and how is it applied in the welding industry?

 When you turn on a welding machine, an electrical circuit is formed.
 The circuit has either a positive or negative pole, and this property is referred to as polarity.